Dubai. Ultra-modern metropolis, it’s a little overwhelming to say the least. It’s a city full of superlatives, supercars and super-high buildings.

 - Rockfish – Seafood with a view.

 Let’s talk about the ‘kids’ for a minute.
 Atlantis Aquaventure waterpark on the Palm Jumeriah is a full day of water park fun for kids and the young at heart.
 With 17 hectares of attractions, including a slide that will shoot you through a shark-filled lagoon.
 Our advice?
-Book online to avoid the queues.
+Book online for the best price and to avoid the queues.

 4. Souk it!